bluesky7517/Stev-Lin/README.md

 #### The most beautiful girl with a kindly heart

-##### She is a TD (Technical Designer) in the
-Garment industry.
-She loves her job and I love her.
-She walk into my life when I in the most darkness of my life, she just like a sun lighting my heart, kindly softly.
+She is a TD (Technical Designer) in the Garment industry. <br>She loves her job and I love her. <br>She walk into my life when I in the most darkness of my life, <br>she just like a sun lighting my heart, kindly softly.<br>

 ![Nicole Chen](https://user-images.githubusercontent.com/18455390/41859353-97d9c42a-78ce-11e8-9de7-09a92a8d29ab.jpg)